aspose-html/Aspose.HTML-Products/html/en/net/generators/url-input/_index.md

 <br>
 <h2> Attributes </h2>

-The checkbox usually contains a `name` and `value` attribute.
-This name/value pair will be sent to the server when the form is submitted.
-If the `value` attribute is not specified, then the reported default value is "on".<br>
-You can generate an HTML checkbox input tag and checkbox C# code by selecting attributes such as `name`, `checked`, `id`, etc. Each checkbox is associated with a `<label>` element wrapped around the checkbox.
-Please always include a `<label>` tag for better accessibility!<br><br>
+With the input `type='url'` element you can use attributes such as *name*, *id*, *size*, *pattern*, *placeholder*, *list*, *maxlength*, *minlength*, etc.
+- The `size` attribute is a numeric value indicating how many characters can be in the input field.
+- The `placeholder` attribute is a string that gives the user a brief hint about what information is expected in the field.
+- The `pattern` attribute, if specified, is a regular expression that the input value must match in order for the value to pass validation.
+<br><br>

 <h2> Create URL Input in C#</h2>

-Aspose.HTML for .NET API supports a set of HTML elements that are defined in HTML Standard, along with rules about how the elements can be nested.
-You can modify the document by appending new elements, removing, or editing the content of existing nodes.
-If you want to use the HTML editing features in your product or programmatically add a checkbox, see the C# code example below.
-You can create a checkbox with a few lines of C# code:
+Aspose.HTML for .NET API works as a headless browser that allows you to create or open existing HTML documents from various sources in order to perform editing operations such as removing, appending and replacing HTML nodes.
+If you want to use the HTML editing features in your C# product or programmatically add an HTML URL input, see the C# code example below:

 {{< /app/html/generator >}}